 Secondly, they should responsibly publish a retraction and correct the false information shared in their original article.

-Lastly, the NYT has unwittingly been drawn into a conspiracy to defame and manipulate markets that has damaged thousands of people, and they should now reveal who presented the report to them, and whether this was the arch-conspirator that commissioned the report from Akham in the first place.
+Lastly, the NYT has unwittingly been drawn into a conspiracy to defame and manipulate markets that has harmed thousands of people, and they should now reveal who presented the report to them, such that it can be investigated whether this was the arch-conspirator that commissioned the report from Akham in the first place.